 Click the Preferences button , and click Show Resolved to show all resolved comments.
-Click the Actions button to the translation of the translation to the show all resolved comments.
+Click the Actions button to the show all resolved comments.

 right of the comment, and click Re-open.

 To use live comments, you must first save and share the document to the Cloud, and then open the document from the Cloud.